Syph-and-VPD-Lab/autoBIGS.cli/README.md

 This CLI can be installed with `pip`.
 Please ensure [pip is installed](https://pip.pypa.io/en/stable/installation/).
 Then:

-1. Run `pip install automlst-cli` to install the latest version of the CLI for autoMLST.
+1. Run `pip install autoBIGSst-cli` to install the latest version of the CLI for autoBIGSst.

-2. Once installation is complete, run `automlst --version` to test that the installation succeeded (and that you are running the appropriate version).
+2. Once installation is complete, run `autoBIGSst --version` to test that the installation succeeded (and that you are running the appropriate version).

-3. Run `automlst -h` to get information on how to get started.
+3. Run `autoBIGSst -h` to get information on how to get started.

 ### Example

 Let's say you have a fasta called `seq.fasta` which contains several sequences.
 You know all sequences in `seq.fasta` are Bordetella pertussis sequences, and you know you have the sequences for the necessary targets of your schema in each of them.
 You want to retrieve MLST profiles for all of them.
 This can be done by:

-1. Running `automlst info -l` to list all available `seqdef` databases and find the database associated with Bordetella (you should see one called `pubmlst_bordetella_seqdef`).
+1. Running `autoBIGSst info -l` to list all available `seqdef` databases and find the database associated with Bordetella (you should see one called `pubmlst_bordetella_seqdef`).

-2. Then, run `automlst info -lschema pubmlst_bordetella_seqdef` to get the available typing schemas and their associated IDs.
+2. Then, run `autoBIGSst info -lschema pubmlst_bordetella_seqdef` to get the available typing schemas and their associated IDs.
 In this example, let's assume we want a normal MLST scheme.
 In this case, we would pay attention to the number next to `MLST` (it should be `3`).

-3. Then, run `automlst st -h` and familiarize yourself with the parameters needed for sequence typing.
+3. Then, run `autoBIGSst st -h` and familiarize yourself with the parameters needed for sequence typing.

-4. Namely, you should find that you will need to run `automlst st seq.fasta pubmlst_bordetella_seqdef 3 output.csv`.
+4. Namely, you should find that you will need to run `autoBIGSst st seq.fasta pubmlst_bordetella_seqdef 3 output.csv`.
 You can optionally include multiple `FASTA` files, and/or `--exact` to only retrieve exact sequence types, and/or `--stop-on-fail` to stop typing if one of your sequences fail to retrieve any type.

 5. Sit tight, and wait.
 The `output.csv` will contain your results once completed.